 For general Coronavirus information including disruptions to Council services or how to book a COVID-19 test visit www.stockton.gov.uk/coronavirus.

 As part of recognising the heritage of the Borough, we are keen to mark the contribution made by individuals who were born in the Borough or who were recognised for their work, or an event, which took place in Stockton-on-Tees.

 To this end we have created the Stockton Hall of Fame.
 The Hall of Fame currently celebrates 13 famous individuals.
-You can find more information about them within the peoples section of the Heritage website.
+You can find more information about them within the people section of the Heritage website.